BANGAUTOGLASS

 Comprehensive auto insurance coverage typically includes glass replacement, though the specifics depend on your individual policy, your deductible, and your insurer.
 For Mercedes-Benz owners, it's worth checking your declarations page or calling your insurance provider to understand what your policy covers before assuming you'll pay entirely out of pocket.

 If you haven't already started a claim and would like guidance on the process, Bang AutoGlass can assist you in navigating it.
-We don't file the claim on your behalf — that remains a transaction between you and your insurance company — but we can help explain what information you'll need and walk alongside you through the process so it isn't confusing or overwhelming.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 What Affects the Cost of GLB Rear Glass Replacement